Foot & leg health

 Trouble squeezing your feet into those shoes that fit just fine the day before?
-Painless swelling in the feet and legs is a common side effect of prolonged standing, long flights or car rides, pregnancy, being overweight, injury, and increased age.
+Painless swelling in the feet and legs is a common side effect of prolonged standing, sitting, whether it be at a desk, long flights or car rides, pregnancy, being overweight, injury, and increased age.
 Caused by the build up of fluid in the ankles, feet, and legs, it’s often most noticeable in the lower part of the body thanks to the effects of gravity.
 Certain medications can also cause legs to swell.

 Faux-Pas: Leg Fatigue

 Feel like you’re carrying anvils on your feet?
 You’re not alone.
 A large majority of women are affected by leg fatigue.
 Though sometimes caused by genetics, leg fatigue can also be caused by poor circulation.
 Prolonged sitting or standing can exacerbate this stress.